gongora92/gongora92/README.md

 - 👀  I’m interested in new technologies, web development, web performance and any interesting topic
 - 🌱  I’m currently learning mobile development
 - 💞️  I’m looking to collaborate on open source projects (I've never collaborate on it, but I would love to)
-- 📫  How to reach me alesx.rdz@gmail.com or alesx.rdz@hotmail.com
+- 📫  How to reach me alesx.rdz@gmail.com

 <!---
 gongora92/gongora92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.